gavr-vlad-s/action-regexp-parser/README.md

-Parser for regular expressions without the support of embedded actions.
+Parser for regular expressions with the support of embedded actions.